 Throughout Years 11 and 12, I have held the position of School Mission Leader.
 This role allowed me to further my ability in leadership, collaboration and coordination of events.
 As part of my role, I worked with a local aged care community group, organising visits from our Prep students….
 This program has taught me the value of inclusivity and of personal contact between people, especially those suffering from loneliness….
 I believe that my work has had a positive impact on the Prep students and the elderly folk in our community.

-2020 has been a difficult year but some of you have had many difficult years to overcome.
+Some of you have had many difficult situations and circumstances to overcome.
 This is where you can show us your resilience.
 In this section, you might choose to tell us how you have:

 Throughout Years 10 and 11, I battled the lingering effects of chronic fatigue syndrome which has decreased my ability to attend school and focus my attention in the classroom.
 It has also affected my mental health due to the stress of the potential impact on my future.
 To combat this condition, I have worked with my teachers to develop individual timelines and schooling hours, engaging help from external counsellors and health professionals.
 I have had to admit that I will not achieve a 99.95 but with help and guidance I have been able to maintain the best, passing grades I can and I’ve learned that life is about hard work and managing expectations.